murphycj/uplot-react-native/README.md

 ## Usage

-Create a chart by importing the `ChartUPlot` component from `uplot-react-native`.
-You can pass in the data and options as props.
-You can update the chart via a ref.
+Create a uPlot chart via the `ChartUPlot` component, which takes in initial data and options as props.
+The data and options take the same form as when you call `new uPlot(options, data)`.
+You can update the chart via a `ref`.

 ```javascript
 import { useRef, useEffect } from 'react';